bazelbuild/bazel/site/en/docs/bazel-and-cpp.md

 ### Toolchain features {:#toolchain-features}

 The following optional [features](/docs/cc-toolchain-config-reference#features) can improve the hygiene of a C++ project.
-They can be enabled via the `--features` command-line flag or using the `features` attribute of [`repo`](/external/overview#repo.bazel), [`package`](/reference/be/functions#package) or `cc_*` rules:
+They can be enabled using the `--features` command-line flag or the `features` attribute of [`repo`](/external/overview#repo.bazel), [`package`](/reference/be/functions#package) or `cc_*` rules: